LLNL/lbann/docs/running_lbann.rst

     parent/child relationships are absolutely unambiguous.

 + Weights: A tensor consisting of trainable parameters, typically associated with one or more layers.
-A weights owns an initializer to initially populate its values and an optimizer to find values that minimize the objective function.
+A weight tensor owns an initializer to initially populate its values and an optimizer to find values that minimize the objective function.

-  - A weights without a specified initializer will use a zero initializer.
+  - A weight tensor without a specified initializer will use a zero initializer.

-  - A weights without a specified optimizer will use the model's default optimizer.
+  - A weight tensor without a specified optimizer will use the model's default optimizer.

-  - If a layer requires weightses and none are specified, it will create the needed weightses.
-The layer will pick sensible initializers and optimizers for the weightses.
+  - If a layer requires weight tensors and none are specified, it will create the needed weight tensors.
+The layer will pick sensible initializers and optimizers for the weight tensors.

-  - The dimensions of a weights is determined by their associated layers.
+  - The dimensions of a weight tensor is determined by their associated layers.
 The user can not set it directly.

-.. note:: It is unfortunate that the deep learning community has settled upon the plural word "weights" to describe tensors of trainable parameters.
-Rather than using awkward and ambiguous phrases like "set of weights," we have given up on grammar and refer to "weights" (singular) and "weightses" (plural).

 + Objective function: Mathematical expression that the optimizers will attempt to minimize.
 It is made up of multiple terms that are added